nitefood/asn/README.md

 The script will perform IP and trace hop geolocation with this logic:

-1. Using the [RIPE IPmap](https://ipmap.ripe.net/) service as a primary source of geolocation data.
-It offers extremely precise latency-based geolocation data and is extremely reliable
+1. Using the [ipinfo.io](https://ipinfo.io/) service as a primary source of geolocation data.
+It offers extremely precise geolocation data based on a proprietary network of geographically distributed probes, and is extremely reliable
 2. Using the [ip-api](https://ip-api.com/) service as a fallback source of geolocation data
 3. Using the [Prefix Whois](https://pwhois.org/) service as a last-resort source of geolocation data

 ##### *IP Classification*

-The script will use the ip-api, incolumitas.com, RIPE IPmap and PeeringDB services to classify target IPs and trace hops into these categories:
+The script will use the ip-api, incolumitas.com, ipinfo.io and PeeringDB services to classify target IPs and trace hops into these categories:

 * [Anycast](https://en.wikipedia.org/wiki/Anycast) IP
 * Mobile network